 Choose your area of interest from the start

 The Master's degree programme takes two years.
-You choose one of the four tracks at the beginning of the Master's programme, meaning that you will focus on socio-technical issues in your area of interest from the start.
-If your previous qualifications do not tie in entirely, we offer you additional modules to acquire this knowledge.
+You choose one of the three tracks at the beginning of the Master's programme, meaning that you will focus on socio-technical issues in your area of interest from the start.
 The tracks are based on major current social themes.

-The programme starts with a joint bootcamp in which you start with designing in a socio-technical system, as well as the learning objectives and the modules we offer in each track.
+The programme starts with a joint bootcamp in which you start with designing in a socio-technical system.
 There is a lot of room to determine the content of the programme yourself.
 You can choose between three different tracks.
 In these tracks you’ll gain profound technical knowledge that you need to make a socio-technical design.

-In the first year of the Master programme CoSEM students have to choose one technology track out of four choices.
+In the first year of the Master programme CoSEM students have to choose one technology track out of three choices.
 You can choose from the following tracks:

 The second year provides further opportunities for specialisation with the choice of electives, as well as opportunities to follow the TU Delft interfaculty design challenge or work on an external project.
 Elective courses and external projects can also be done abroad.

 In the second year, students follow a course on writing a project plan and a scientific paper in preparation for the Master's thesis project.
 The master thesis itself is often carried out in a company.

-- In the second year of the Master programmes of the Faculty Technology, Policy and Management, students choose an elective.
+- In the second year of the Master programmes of the Faculty Technology, Policy and Management, students choose electives.

 - See the Programme for more information about the content or take a look at the Studyguide.